South Korean Spy Agency Admits to Meddling in 2012 Election

 The presidency may never have been meant for Park Geun-hye after all.

 South Korea’s spy agency has determined that some of its agents tampered with the 2012 election that put now-disgraced conservative President Park Geun-hye into the top job over liberal Moon Jae-in.

-In an attempt to keep a conservative in power, The National Intelligence Service (NIS) said that the agency attempted to sway public opinion using internet experts and social media, according to the BBC.
+In an attempt to keep a conservative in power, the National Intelligence Service (NIS) said the agency attempted to sway public opinion using internet experts and social media, according to the BBC.

 The investigation has also revealed meddling attempts under Park’s predecessor, Lee Myung-bak, who was president from 2008 to 2013.
 Park and Lee, both part of the same conservative political party and both caught in corruption scandals, were hardliners on North Korea.

 The NIS investigation found that at least 30 teams of officials and internet-savvy citizens uploaded pro-conservative social media posts for two years before the 2012 election.
 Some of the comments described leftist candidates as North Korea sympathizers.
 (Left-leaning candidates like Moon have long advocated so-called “sunshine policies,” or greater rapprochement with Pyongyang.)

 “The teams were charged with spreading pro-government opinions and suppressing anti-government views, branding them as attempts by pro-North Korean forces to disrupt state affairs,” the NIS report said, according to the Guardian.

 The spy agency had already determined in 2013 that some intelligence officers had been directed to post thousands of online comments about politics, dipping their toes into the election.
 But the new conclusions, fruits of a task force created by the spy agency this summer, make clear that the NIS was even more ambitious.

 Won Sei-hoon, the former director of NIS, is already on trial for tampering with the election, and could face up to four years in prison.